For Safe Group Travel Post Covid Click Here

-Hornbill festival is a festival that has a huge bonfire, great music, lovable triable people showing off their culture and an ambiance under the night sky which is hard to explain and even harder to forget.
+Hornbill festival in Nagaland is a festival that has a huge bonfire, great music, lovable triable people showing off their culture, and an ambiance under the night sky which is hard to explain and even harder to forget.

-Hornbill Festival, Nagaland’s pride is the portrayal of their rich culture and all the tribes from Nagaland takes part in the same.
+Hornbill Festival, Nagaland’s pride is the portrayal of their rich culture, and all the tribes from Nagaland take part in the same.
 It is organized by the Ministry of Travel and Tourism and the hosting city is Kohima, which is also the capital of Nagaland.
 This should satisfy your curiosity if you are one of those who were asking ‘What is Hornbill festival’?

 But there is more to the story, a huge bonfire is set up coupled with a light and music show which forces you to dance around the fire and leaves a big good smile over your face with a melancholic ambiance.